dewanshshekhar/BizFlowAI/README.md

 ---

-**EnterpriseHireAI**: Empowering companies to build better products with AI-driven insights! 🚀
+**BizFlowAI**: Empowering companies to build better products with AI-driven insights! 🚀